Association for Environment Conscious Building

-The Association for Environment Conscious Building (AECB) is the leading network for sustainable building professionals in the United Kingdom.
+The Association for Environment Conscious Building (AECB) is a network for sustainable building professionals in the United Kingdom.
 Membership of the AECB includes local authorities, housing associations, builders, architects, designers, consultants and manufacturers.
 The association was founded in 1989 to increase awareness within the construction industry of the need to respect, protect, preserve and enhance the environment and to develop, share and promote best practice in environmentally sustainable building.